Create and manage charts

-3. Build your query using the Unified Query Builder or in the editor using the Unified Query Language (UQL).
+Build your query using the Unified Query Builder or in the editor using the Unified Query Language (UQL).

-We cap the number of time series displayed to 1,000 to avoid unnecessary noise.
+For charts, we cap the number of time series displayed to 1,000 to avoid unnecessary noise.
 If your query returned more than that, note that some were omitted.
 If you want to view all series, you may want to omit using “group by” to reduce the cardinality.

 Data for metric queries is saved for 13 months, and is not configurable.
+By default, log data is queryable for 3 days.
+You can change that value or query older logs by rehydrating logs from cold to hot storage.

 If data is beyond the retention window, the chart displays hashed lines to show that data is no longer available.
-Beyond retention window

 To control retention of a span query: